Classifying spaces of finite groups of tame representation type

 \section{A related symmetric tensor category}

-The first non-semisimple symmetric tensor category in characteristic two discussed in Benson and Etingof~\cite{Benson/Etingof:2019a} is the category denoted $\cC_3$ and discussed in Section~5.2.3 of that paper.
+The symmetric tensor category $\cC_3$ in characteristic two of non-finite tame representation type is discussed in Section~5.2.3 in Benson and Etingof~\cite{Benson/Etingof:2019a}.
 This has a basic algebra that is of dihedral type D(2$\mathcal A$) with $c=0$ and $k=1$ in Erdmann's classification~\cite{Erdmann:1990a}, given by a quiver and relations

 with relations

 This is not equivalent to a block of the group algebra of any finite group, but it is quite similar in behaviour.

 This algebra admits a $\bZ\times\bZ$-grading with $|a|=(1,0)$, $|b|=|c|=(0,\half)$.
 The minimal resolution over this algebra is the total complex of the following double complex: